 It is a phenomenal temple complex.

-enjoy almost 8 years ago
+enjoy about 8 years ago

 There's plenty of accommodation in Angkor Wat, so I wouldn't worry about accommodation.
 I stayed at a hotel nearby the river, and it was only a short stroll to the markets and restaurants.
 There are larger hotels that are further out towards the airport, but I wouldn't recommend these as you don't have the luxury of walking to and from town.

 Bangkok airways have a monopoly on flights from Bangkok to Siem Reap, so expect to pay between 4,500 to 5,000 baht one way!
-Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. almost 8 years ago
+Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. about 8 years ago

 You can fly from Kuala Lumpur or Singapore fairly cheaply (though not sure if that helps you) or though it can sometimes end up cheaper going via a major hub, ie:

-Fenn. almost 8 years ago
+Fenn. about 8 years ago

 Airasia fly from Bangkok and/or Kaula Lumpur to Phomn Penh and then you could transfer by car or by boat down the Mekong.
 Or they fly from KL to Siem Reap.